rahul-verma/arjuna/docs/source/guiauto/widgets.rst

 **GuiMultiElement** - Handling Multiple GuiElements Together
 ------------------------------------------------------------

-Arjuna provides a special abstraction for representing mutliple **GuiElement**s together rather than a raw Python list.
+Arjuna provides a special abstraction for representing mutliple **GuiElements** together rather than a raw Python list.
 This provides an opportunity to include higher level methods for test code authors.

 Defining and Using a GuiMultiElement In Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^